 Craft a lead form that seeks only essential information from visitors such as name, phone number, email ID, etc. You do not want the customer to give this process too much thought.
 Did you know that every additional field that requests information reduces your fill rate by around 4%?
-Asking too much information might also seem like an invasion of privacy and may deter some guests from clicking on the ‘Submit’ button.
+Asking for too much information might also seem like an invasion of privacy and may deter some guests from clicking on the ‘Submit’ button.
 For others, it might simply be too much work.

-Try not to get the form to look big:
+Make the form to look small

-Make it mobile-friendly:
+Make it mobile-friendly

-Employ common usability design principles:
+Employ common usability design principles

-Ensure visual hygiene:
+Ensure visual hygiene

-Make it customer-centric:
+Make it customer-centric

-Other best practices:
+Other best practices